 24. Taramasalata Spread

 If you are a fan of spreads and fish, then you must try the Taramasalata.
 The main ingredient of this spread is cured cod, which is called “tarama” in Greek.
-Whenever you are in the mood to eat this fish spread then you can always look up Greek food near me.
+Whenever you are in the mood to eat this fish spread then you can always look up Greek food near me to find a Greek restaurant that serves it.

 Recipe >>> Nourished Kitchen